 - Coordinator: Democritus University of Thrace, Department of Environmental Engineering

 Partners: Albaforest - Centre for Forest Studies and Consulting, Albania

 The Cyprus Institute Ltd, Cyprus

-Center for the Promotion of Sustainable Practices and Rural Development, The former Yugoslav Republic of Macedonia
+Center for the Promotion of Sustainable Practices and Rural Development, Republic of North Macedonia